Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 I mean, I guess you can have a cart gun…

-While we’re on the topic of things to stage in your car, don’t forget an First Aid Kit.
+While we’re on the topic of things to stage in your car, don’t forget a First Aid Kit for your trunk too!

 Do you have a truck gun?
 Let us know all about it in the comments below.
 Looking for more defensive-style firearms?
 Check out the Best Home Defense Gun or the Best Home Defense Tactical Shotguns.